LukeChemeriov/Nash/README.md

+# Warning - This project has been officially discontinued by DDC Dev

 # Nash Framework

 The Nash Framework is an early-stage application engine, designed primarily for the development of server-side CLI applications.
 Currently, little features have been implemented.